Yokohama Dreamland Monorail: History

 Operator Dream Transport and constructor Toshiba promptly started debating who was responsible for the whole debacle, with mediation dragging on for 14 years until a settlement was finally reached in 1981.
 However, the settlement did not lead to repairs, much less restarting operations, and eventually the unmaintained infrastructure started to fall apart, with the vehicles decommissioned in 1987, the electrical transmission lines in 1991 and Ofuna's monorail station in 1992.

 Meanwhile, Yokohama Dreamland was purchased in 1988 by Japanese retail group Daiei, who decided to rebuild the line as a HSST maglev train.
 Planning started in earnest in 1995, with the line to be up and running by 1999.
 However, protests by local residents worried about electromagnetic radiation, as well as the high costs associated with the new technology, led to this plan being scuppered in 2001.
 Daiei proposed a conventional small monorail instead, but the continuing fallout of the bursting of the Japanese asset bubble and Daiei's subsequent economic difficulties meant that they did not have the capital necessary to build this.
 Yokohama Dreamland was closed on February 17, 2002, and on August 21 of the same year, with no financial support forthcoming from the City of Yokohama, Daiei announced that they intended to abandon the line once and for all.

 Most of the remnants of the line were demolished by early 2005.
 Dreamland Station is now a parking lot, while the site of the Ofuna station has been turned into an apartment block.
 Some segments of the track itself still remain.

-Impact
+Infrastructure

+The line used the "Toshiba-style" method, which used Jacobs bogie to allow steep curves.
+This method was advertised by Toshiba as "Toshiba's unique technology evolved from technologies in Japan".
+However, this method was criticized for being similar to Alweg's monorails, with an identical look compared to them.

+Legacy

 Many of the lessons learned were applied to the Shonan Monorail, opened in 1970, which connects Ofuna to Shonan-Enoshima Station and is still operational.